kittrz9/sorta-engine/README.md

 #### logging.h and logging.c
 Lets you output to both the terminal and a log file with debug information.<br>

-#### portaudio.h
-Literally just from here <https://github.com/PortAudio/portaudio/blob/master/include/portaudio.h><br>
-It has to be here to use the PortAudio library I think.<br>

 #### renderer.h and renderer.c
 Has very basic functions for drawing rectangles and textures to the screen.
 I should add more functions like them but that's all there is for now.<br>